 The spa area of São Pedro do Sul is part of an extensive massif of granites.
-The origin of the thermal water appears, according to the expert geologists, of a great active tectonic fault that extends in this region.
+The origin of the thermal water appears, according to the expert geologists, of a great active tectonic fault that extends itself in this region.
 It can conduct groundwater flows of great distances and depths.

 Due to its unique composition, it has recognized therapeutic effects when used in thermal curing programs.